PowerShell Script to Query Unique Permissions in SharePoint

 Many companies have practiced “Security by Obscurity” for long periods, hoping that users do not access data they do not know about, even if technically they would have access to it.

-For Copilot for M365 implementation or just protecting data, ensuring there is no oversharing is a critical aspect of safeguarding sensitive information and maintaining regulatory compliance.
+For M365 Copilot implementation or just protecting data, ensuring there is no oversharing is a critical aspect of safeguarding sensitive information and maintaining regulatory compliance.
 By integrating the unique permissions audit process, administrators can preemptively address security vulnerabilities and uphold the integrity of M365 environments.
 Continuous monitoring and optimisation allows to harness the full potential of M365 collaboration tools while safeguarding against unauthorised access and data leaks.

 Refer to Microsoft Copilot for Microsoft 365 - best practices with SharePoint.